Veridise/veridise-docs/orca/user_guide/hints/by_example/hints.md

 ```

 In the hint above, `solve` block calls SMT solver to find a satisfying solution to the provided constraint in the `solve` block, and returns `a` and `b` values satisfying the provided constraint as a tuple for assignment to the left hand side.

+While `solve` expressions might be easy to use, they have a few limitations:

+* The free variables cannot be passed to a function, so users cannot express constraints like `solve{address addr}(c.balanceOf(addr) > 100)` to find an address with balance greater than 100.
+The only exception to this is `len()` which is translated to a length constraint internally.
+* Users can write constraints that are unsatisfiable or solver might not be able to solve the constraint within the limited timeout of 10 seconds.
+If the solver times out, OrCa will crash with an exception, warning the user that the provided constraints cannot be handled by the solver.
+* This method invokes an external SMT solver, therefore it is going to be slower using helper functions directly but for complex cases, it might be useful to express constraints over variables rather than to use the helper functions.

 ## Now You're Thinking with Portals: Enhancing Hints with Complex Expressions